-As the use of illegal substances soars to as high as 16% in pregnant teens and 7.5% in pregnant women aged 18-25, it is more critical than ever to evaluate our assessment and treatment of infants with prenatal exposure to these substances, which may cause withdrawal symptoms and a prolonged hospitalization course.
-Neonatal Abstinence Syndrome (NAS) typically refers to an opioid withdrawal syndrome characterized by behavioral dysregulation that occurs within 2-3 days of birth for infants chronically exposed to opioids in-utero.
-These opioids include drugs such as methadone, buprenorphine (subutex, suboxone), oxycodone, heroin, and fentanyl, in addition to others.
-Signs and symptoms of NAS include altered sleep, hypertonia, tremors, irritability, poor feeding, vomiting/diarrhea, sweating, fever, tachypnea and other autonomic nervous system disturbances.
+Neonatal Opioid Withdrawal Syndrome (NOWS, previously described as Neonatal Abstinence Syndrome (NAS)) typically refers to a constellation of symptoms resulting from an opioid withdrawal characterized by behavioral dysregulation that occurs within 2-3 days of birth for infants chronically exposed to opioids in-utero.
+This includes prescribed drugs such as methadone, buprenorphine (Subutex, suboxone), oxycodone and illicit substances such as heroin, fentanyl, and others.
+Signs and symptoms of NOWS include altered sleep, hypertonia, tremors, irritability, poor feeding, vomiting/diarrhea, sweating, fever, tachypnea and other autonomic nervous system disturbances.